BernardoMG/dev-reTHINK-Hackathon/3rd Challenge.md

 ### Task 2.1:

-`Change `Code Generator` hyperty` - Inside `dev-hyperty` folder is the source code of each hyperty (`src` folder).
+`Change Code Generator Reporter hyperty` - Inside `dev-hyperty` folder is the source code of each hyperty (`src` folder).
 The toolkit encodes everything in this folder.
-Each team should change the `generateCode(String name)` method present in the `CodeGenerator.hy.js` file.
+Each team should change the `generateCode(name)` method present in the `CodeGeneratorReporter.hy.js` file.
 This method should generate a code, that will depend on the input, and a timestamp.
 Both should be returned.

 ### Task 2.2: